OyeBI-01/Procrastination-Prevention-System/README.md

 ## 5. Log Analytics Dashboard
 • Visualize system events, including screen captures and notifications.

-• Generate charts for insights such as:
-                                        -Frequency of different event types
+• Generate charts for insights such as: Frequency of different event types and Timing of screenshots

-                                        -Timing of screenshots

 ## File Structure